EdJoPaTo/website-stalker-example/sites/com-apple-ipad.md

 iPad
 ==========

- Get 3% Daily Cash back with Apple Card.
-And pay for your new iPad over 12 months, interest-free when you choose to check out with Apple Card Monthly Installments.
-[Learn more](https://www.apple.com/apple-card/monthly-installments/)
+ Save 5% on iPad with a new Apple Card through January 31.
+Only at Apple.
+Exclusions and terms apply.
+[Learn more](https://www.apple.com/apple-card/#promotion)

 [](https://www.apple.com/ipad-mini/)